 Duplicate content can disrupt SEO rankings and make it harder to track the success of a website.
 When there are two pages that display the same content, the search engine has to decide which page is more relevant.
 This will hurt the page’s ranking.

-Find pages most relevant to a keyword
+Find pages most relevant to a keyword with Google search operators

 To find the pages most relevant to a specific keyword, type [site:yourdomain.com keyword or phrase].
 This will bring up the websites that are most relevant to a particular keyword phrase for which you would like to rank.

 Armed with this information, you can adjust your marketing and SEO strategies to account for keyword relevance.
 It can be used in situations such as: